Hoyt Vandenberg: Military career

 A few months after the United States entered World War II, Vandenberg was promoted to colonel and became operations and training officer of the Air Staff.
 For his services in these two positions he received the Distinguished Service Medal.

 In June 1942, Vandenberg was assigned to the United Kingdom and assisted in the organization of the Air Forces in North Africa.
 While in Great Britain he was appointed the chief of staff of the Twelfth Air Force, which he helped organize.
 In December 1942 Vandenberg earned the promotion to brigadier general.
 On February 18, 1943, Vandenberg became the chief of staff of the Northwest African Strategic Air Force (NASAF), which was under the command of Major General James Doolittle.
 NASAF was the strategic arm of the new Northwest African Air Forces (NAAF) under Lieutenant General Carl Spaatz.
 With NASAF, Vandenberg flew on numerous missions over Tunisia, Pantelleria, Sardinia, Sicily, and Italy.
 He was awarded both the Silver Star and the Distinguished Flying Cross for his services during this time.
 For his organizational ability with the Twelfth Air Force and his work as chief of staff of the NASAF, he was awarded the Legion of Merit.
 In August 1943, Vandenberg was assigned to Air Force headquarters as Deputy Chief of Air Staff.
-In September 1943, he became head of an air mission to Russia, under Ambassador Harriman, and returned to the United States in January 1944.
+In September 1943, he became head of an air mission to the Soviet Union, under Ambassador Averell Harriman, and returned to the United States in January 1944.
 In March 1944, he earned the promotion to major general and then he was transferred to the European theater; in April 1944, he was designated the Deputy Air Commander in Chief of the Allied Expeditionary Forces and the Commander of its American Air Component.

 In August 1944, Vandenberg assumed command of the Ninth Air Force.
 On November 28, 1944, he received an oak leaf cluster to his Distinguished Service Medal for his part in planning the Normandy invasion.
 He was promoted to lieutenant general in March 1945.

 Vandenberg was appointed the Assistant Chief of Air Staff at the U.S. Army Air Forces (USAAF) headquarters in July 1945.
 In January 1946, he became Director of Intelligence on the War Department general staff where he served until his appointment in June 1946, as Director of Central Intelligence, a position he held until May 1947.